Jon-Robb/doubly_linked_lists_ts/README.md

 ### This project was made using OpenAi's ChatGPT and Copilot.

-# Implementing different types of linked list :
+# Doubly-Linked list typescript class

-# Only the doubly linked list done so far :

 ## DoublyLinkedListNode<T>
 This class represents a single node in a doubly linked list.
 It has properties for the data it contains, as well as references to the previous and next nodes in the list.